jcfranco/uc-2019-customizing-widgets/slides/index.md

 `npm install`

-- Installs the necessary bits.
+- Installs the necessary bits
-- Creates a sample theme directory.
+- Creates a sample theme directory
-- Compiles the CSS from the SCSS.
+- Compiles the CSS from the SCSS
-- Spins up a preview in your default browser.
+- Spins up a preview in your default browser

 <!-- .element: class="fragment" data-fragment-index="1" -->